 “November is Native American Heritage Month, or as it is commonly referred to, American Indian and Alaska Native Heritage Month.
 The month is a time to celebrate rich and diverse cultures, traditions, and histories and to acknowledge the important contributions of Native people,” according to the National Congress of American Indians.

 How do you honor Native American ancestors?

 “Plant Native Flowers; Whether you plant them in your own yard or a community garden, planting plants that are native to the area is a great way to honor Native American Heritage Month and support Mother Nature at the same time.
 A little research will turn up lots of flowers, trees, and shrubs perfect for this,” says Red Tricycle.

 What are the 10 Native American tribes?

-The 10 largest Native American tribes are Navajo, Cherokee, Sioux, Chippewa, Choctaw, Apache, Pueblo, Iroquois, Creek, and Blackfeet according to 2010 census data.
+The 10 largest Native American tribes are Navajo, Cherokee, Sioux, Chippewa, Choctaw, Apache, Pueblo, Iroquois, Creek, and Blackfeet, according to census data from 2010.

 How to Observe National Native American Heritage Month

 Native American Heritage Month is an excellent way to learn about the history of American Indians.
 You can teach your children about the country’s past and how Native Americans have helped America.